Welcome

 Coaching cue: "Wide base, low hips.
 Don't let your feet touch."

 Progression: Add a ball handler at the top of the key who the defender must mirror while sliding.
-This adds a visual tracking element that replicates game conditions.

 2. Modified Suicide Sprints (10 minutes)